ankitsejwal/Lyndor/README.md

    $ cd path/to/lyndor
    $ python install.py
    # Apart from many other processes, install.py creates a Lynda folder inside your Videos or Movies folder
-   # all the courses will be downloaded to this (Lynda) folder
+   # all the courses will be downloaded to Lynda folder
    # to change path later, paste your desired path into location.txt
 ```
 Note: **Windows** users can simply double click **install.bat** file to run install.py file alternatively.